Stone Dragon Strength Training - Personal Training

 This program places an emphasis on

-glute and pper body strength.
+glute and upper body strength.

 Picture